Just $150! This covers food, transportation, housing, the use of group equipment such as stoves and tents, and an AWESOME FOOT T-shirt!

 If you have any other questions regarding safety on the FOOT trips, please contact the FOOT summer coordinators.

 Vegetarians can be easily accommodated for on FOOT.
-In order to accommodate students wishing to eat kosher they must have their own cooking gear.
+In order to accommodate students wishing to keep kosher they must have their own cooking gear.
 Just let the summer coordinators know what your special diatary needs are and we can plan accordingly.